Table of Contents

 Simplicity And Graco Cribs Recall

 According to the CPSC, the recall of the Simplicity crib involved thousands, possibly hundreds of thousands of cribs, but many had previously been recalled for other reasons.
 The issue mentioned concerns the mattress-support frame of Simplicity cribs, which can bend or detach, causing part of the mattress to collapse.
-In 2008, a one-year-old suffocated after being trapped between the crib mattress and the crib frame.
+One reported case involved an infant who suffocated after becoming trapped between the mattress and a collapsed crib frame.

 Between February 2007 and March 2010, about 217,000 Graco-branded cribs and an undetermined number of Simplicity cribs were sold, the manufacturer of which is no longer operating.
-The CPSC says if you own one of these affected models, stop using it immediately.
+The CPSC says if you own one of these affected models, stop using it right away.

 Stork Craft Crib Recall